harrisemersyn/GameDesignFinal/README.md

 When importing assets, the following needs to be changed: edit > project settings > engine > navigation mesh > runtime generation > dynamic

+Another important setting that needs to be changed is going into edit > project settings > physics > surface materials and changing the first surface material to be named "Player" and the second to be named "Object". **This MUST be done in order for ray tracing to work properly and for imports to function!**

+In regards to the physical materials files, the player is already set to have the proper surface material.
+However, whenever you create an asset, and place it in game, you **must** give it the material that is named "ObjectPhysicalMaterial.uasset" in the settings of the actor.
+If it is not given this material, raytracing won't work with it, and it won't function as an obstacle the player can hide behind.

 Current Files
 --------------